How to Trim a Window Like a Pro: A Step-by-Step Guide

 Can I customize the trim design to fit my personal style?

-Yes, if you wish to customize, consider adding decorative elements like molding or choosing unique paint colors that reflect your personal aesthetic while still complementing your home’s overall design.
+If you want to customize, consider adding decorative elements like molding or selecting unique paint colors that showcase your personal style while complementing your home’s overall design.